chevah/geck/docs/styleguide/css.rst

 that contains the building blocks for building custom designs.

 Follow the Tailwind documentation as the primary rule for writing CSS.
-When defining our own classed follow BEM notation witout using abreviations.
+When defining our own classes follow BEM notation without using abbreviations.
 It's ok to use the Tailwind abberviated class, just make sure our custom classes are not abbreviated.

 We also use PostCSS to improve the way we manage the CSS: